Semiclassical approach to the nonlocal nonlinear Schr\"{o}dinger equation with a non-Hermitian term: Introduction

-Most of the studies devoted to mentioned nonlinear systems including the BEC deal with the local form of the NLSE since it is simpler for the mathematical analysis especially for the numerical one.
+Most of the studies devoted to the mentioned nonlinear systems, including the BEC, deal with the local form of the NLSE since it is simpler for the mathematical analysis especially for the numerical one.
 While such simplification is reasonable for short range interactions, it can not be used for long range interactions.
 The example of the last ones is dipole-dipole interaction \cite{baranov2008,malomed2009} that significantly affects the dynamics of the BEC \cite{klaus2022,zhao2021}.
 In \cite{curtis2012}, the author studied the influence of the nonlocal interaction of condensate particles and an external periodic field on the BEC dynamics in the framework of the mean field theory and nonlocal generalized GPE without dissipative terms.
 Therefore, it is of interest to study the nonlocal NLSE as a more general problem since the well studied local form can be treated as the limiting case of the nonlocal one in a manner.

 Using the nonlocal form of the model equations, we apply the semiclassical formalism to the problem under consideration.
 The semiclassical approximation is widely used for linear equations of quantum mechanics.
 Some modern semiclassical approaches based on ideas of the Maslov method \cite{Maslov2} were also applied to some nonlinear problems (see, e.g., \cite{dobrokhotov2022,pereskokov2022}).
 In \cite{shapovalov:BTS1,sym2020,kulagin2021}, the formalism of semiclassical asymptotics for a generalized nonlocal GPE in a special class of trajectory concentrated functions is developed that corresponds to closed quantum systems.
 In \cite{fkppshap2018,shapkul21,shapkul22}, this formalism was applied to kinetic reaction-diffusion equations that correspond to open classical systems.
 The conception of this work is to combine the ideas of those approaches to solve the nonlinear problem corresponding to open quantum systems.

 In this paper, following \cite{shapovalov:BTS1,sym2020,fkppshap2018,shapkul21}, we extend the method of semiclassical asymptotics as applied to a generalized nonlocal NLSE with a non-Hermitian term that is responsible for the dissipation.
 In particular cases, the equation considered in the paper transforms into a complex nonlocal GLE \cite{aranson2002}, as well as into a nonlocal NLSE with a complex potential \cite{nath2017,abdullaev2010}.
 The general formalism is illustrated by an example.